Tom Millett

 Tom Millett completed Ballotpedia's Candidate Connection survey in 2024.
 The survey questions appear in bold and are followed by Millett's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I’m Tom Millett and I’m the Constitutional Conservative Candidate running for House District 2 which includes Marion & Ashley Lake in Flathead County, Libby in Lincoln County, and all points in between.
+I’m Tom Millett and I’m the Constitutional Conservative Candidate running for House District 2 which includes Marion & Ashley Lake in Flathead County, Libby in Lincoln County, and all points in between.

 •Born in Southern CA in 1965